 In May 2010, the Company commenced drilling of the directional KOM201 well on the eastern part of the Komsomolsk Field under Dushanbe.
 The well reached a total depth of 2,456 m and encountered a 310 metre column of Jurassic limestone with wireline logs and drilling data indicating that it is gas-bearing.
 Testing commenced in January 2011 with gas flow being obtained from the well on an open hole test.
 Production casing has been run and preparations are underway to apply radial drilling in an attempt to stimulate the well and obtain commercial gas flow.
 Wireline logs indicate hydrocarbons may be present in the secondary targets of the Cenomanian, Hauterivian and Bukhara, the former two zones were assessed in a limited testing programme in 2011, which failed to produce commercial hydrocarbons however this is in part attributed to a poor cement bond with the casing.
-The Company believes that potential does exist here and has plans to go re-visit this in 2013, after completing works on Beshtentak, East Olimtoi and Persea.
+The Company believes that potential does exist here and has plans to re-visit this in 2014, after completing works on Beshtentak, East Olimtoi and Persea and potentially subject to agreement with the new farm-in partners.

 The Persea 1 exploration well, located near the town of Kurgon-Teppa in the south-west part of the PSC area, was primarily targeting the Bukhara limestone formation in a four-way dip closed structure with the overlying Alai formation forming a potential secondary target.
 On December 19, 2011, the Company announced the initial results of its Persea 1 exploration well in Tajikistan.
 The well reached a total depth of 2,655 metres and wireline logs show a 50 metre gross zone of possible hydrocarbons within mixed sandstone and carbonate sequence assigned to the Alai formation.
-Testing is planned to be carried out in the first half of 2012.
+The well is now suspended and potential test plans have been internally updated to potentially test this later in 2013-2014.

 In addition, the Company successfully worked over the BST20 well by applying modern perforating and acidisation techniques and applying natural gas lift.
 The well tested oil at a rate of 533 bopd, accompanied by 12,500 cubic metres (441 thousand cubic feet) of gas per day on a restricted choke (10 mm - 25/64 inch) with a flowing tubing head pressure of 26 atmospheres (377 psi).
 The oil has an API gravity of 38 degrees.
-The well had been placed on oil production and the gas was tied into the nearby local gas grid but subsequently production performance indicated possible communication with the nearby BST103 well which is producing gas from the field for the city of Kulob, this gas being part of the "base level" production on the field assigned to the Tajik State.
-As a result the BST20 production is currently restricted and additional data has been acquired to ascertain the extent of any possible communication and to ensure that the wells are not adversely affecting each other's production.
-The well is currently flowing at restricted rates while more production and pressure data are gathered with the intention being to carry out workover activities in order to increase production.
-This work will be carried out when sufficient data has been acquired and analysed.
-Meanwhile two further workover candidates have been identified in other parts of the field (away from existing producers), which are interpreted to contain remaining bypassed oil and gas and work is progressing to fully assess these interesting opportunities, including potentially the acquisition of downhole seismic data.
-In addition to conducting recompletion work on these two wells it is planned to locate potentially one or two new high angle or horizontal crestal development wells, which would have the potential to achieve higher production rates than those obtained from the BST20 well.
+The well was re-completed in mid-2012 and is currently being produced by sucker-rod pump at approximately 70 bopd.
+Two further workover candidates were worked on in 2012, namely BST65 and BST21, targeting the Bukhara and Alai formations respectively; both of these wells are currently suspended.
+An additional three wells have been identified to conduct re-completion work in 2013 and ultimately it is planned to locate potentially one or two new high angle or horizontal crestal development wells, which would have the potential to achieve higher production rates than those obtained from the BST20 well.